wsor4035/dev.luanti.org/content/for-server-hosts/database-backends.md

 ### LevelDB

 {{< notice warning >}}
 LevelDB as a database suffers from **serious reliability issues** that are well known both inside and outside of Luanti (See [References](#references) for LevelDB horror stories).
-Random corruption may occur including to but not limited to during powerloss or any other unexpected shutdown where the database is not safely closed. **It should be used with caution.**
+Random corruption may occur including to but not limited to during power loss or any other unexpected shutdown where the database is not safely closed. **It should be used with caution.**
 {{< /notice >}}

 LevelDB is an embedded key-value data store that can offer better speeds compared to SQLite.
-The persistent database is also compressed with Snappy compression leading to smaller filesizes.
+The persistent database is also compressed with Snappy compression leading to smaller file sizes.

 LevelDB support is enabled in the official Windows builds and most Linux builds.